- Aktuell sida:

 - Difficulties in trusting others or forming close relationships.

-4. Excessive vigilance and stress reactions
+4. Excessive vigilance and stress reactions.

 - Constant feeling of being on edge.